duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain the importance of ethics:

-See also: By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.
+See also: By considering ethics, we can make better decisions that would benefit individuals and society as a whole.

 See also: The ethical implications of what AI is: Bias and Fairness; Accountability and Remediability; Transparency, Interpretability, and Explainability.